Push4ck/Daily-Forecast/README.md

 ---

-*Note: Daily-Forecast is a web application designed for weather enthusiasts and travelers.
+*Note: Daily-Forecast is a web application designed for weather enthusiasts and travellers.
 The intention is to provide accurate weather information and encourage responsible use of weather data for planning and safety.*